YarinBeni/Archaeological-Inscription-Recognition-Project/README.md

 - Train the model for downstream tasks like detection or segmentation.

 ## Augmentation Strategies
+When we pick changes to make to our images, we think about the special problems with old writings.
+Things like the camera's angle, scratches, how old a photo looks, parts that are missing, and different kinds of light can all affect the pictures.
+So, we've chosen some special tweaks for our images to help us deal with these issues:
 - **Camera Position Adjustments**: Implemented `torchvision.transforms.RandomRotation` for simulating changes in camera angle through rotation.
 - **Crack Simulation**: Explored options for creating cracks but deferred implementing a custom transformation for future work.
 - **Vintage Photo Transformation**: Applied `torchvision.transforms.ColorJitter` to adjust color balance for an "aged" photo effect.